Spectacular results at a school intent on helping able high achievers reach their starry goals.

 Exit

 Around 15 per cent leave after GCSEs, most to co-ed sixth form colleges or for different A level subjects, plus a few who don’t get the grades.
-After sixth form, almost 60 per cent to Russell Group universities.
-Manchester, UCL, Sheffield, Bristol
+After sixth form, vast majority to Russell Group universities.
+Manchester, UCL, Sheffield, Bristol and

 % students progressing to higher education or training (2021 leavers)